rathbone-labs/jacksontable/README.md

 <br/>

 ### What to use it for?
-The list below gives a rough idea on what you can do with Handsontable CE, but it shouldn't limit you in any way:
+The list below gives a rough idea on what you can do with Jacksontable, but it shouldn't limit you in any way:

 - Database editing
 - Configuration controlling